tjrantal/concordancecorrelationcoefficient/README.txt

 Written by Timo Rantalainen 2013 - 2018 tjrantal at gmail dot com.
 Released to the public domain.

-Look into build.xml for building with ant.
+Build with gradle (cd into this folder from the command line, run 'gradle jar' [check compile.bat for furher help]).
 Usage sample from Matlab in test.m